-3.4 Function and Activity Transition Policies
+2.4 Function and Activity Transition Policies

 - a.
-Where the corner represents a transition between function and/or activity level (e.g. commercial focus to housing focus, or minor to local), a transition should be provided through tools such as: - i. reduced building heights along the lessactive street; - ii. lowered street wall along the lessactive street; - iii. increased setbacks or quasi-private spaces (e.g. entry courtyards) along the housingfocused street; and, - iv. increased soft landscaping along the lessactive street. - Development adjacent to parks and open space should be designed to minimize daytime spring and fall shadow impacts on the parks or open space.
+Where the corner represents a transition between function and/or activity level (e.g. commercial focus to housing focus, or minor to local), a transition should be provided through tools such as: - reduced building heights along the lessactive street; - ii. lowered street wall along the lessactive street: - iii. increased setbacks or quasi-private spaces (e.g. entry courtyards) along the housingfocused street; and, - iv. increased soft landscaping along the lessactive street. - b.
+Development adjacent to parks and open space should activate the park and be designed to minimize daytime spring and fall shadow impacts on the parks or open space.
+A shadow study may be required at the planning application stage.